TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/Modules/6. Spike_Module/README.txt

 ______________________________________________

 This Module contains app windows and functions for:
-1. Internal spike detection using thresholding.
+1. Internal spike detection using thresholding as well as spike sorting with SpikeInterface.
 2. Apply or load spike sorting of this internal spike detection with the Wave_Clus 3 MATLAB Toolbox from https://github.com/csn-le/wave_clus.
 3. Save raw or preprocessed GUI data for Kilosort and/or SpikeInterface.
-4. All spike analysis functions and windows (also for event spike analysis).
+4. Spike analysis functions that are shared over event and continuous spike analysis.

-Internal spike detection Kilosort and SpikeInterface spike data are mutually exclusive - you can only have one at a time.
-The representation in the Data.Spikes field are the same for Kilosort, SpikeInterface and internal spikes (same field names, same variable dimensions...).
-Kilosort and SpikeInterface have different app windows than internal spike analysis (for event and continuous data)  - this is a left over from earlier versions and will be addressed in future by only having a single window.
+Spike data from the internal thresholding, from Kilosort and from SpikeInterface are mutually exclusive - you can only have spike data from one at a time.
+The representation in the Data.Spikes field is the same for Kilosort, SpikeInterface and the internal spikes - so field names are the same.
+However, spike data from internal thresholding naturally has no pc components or template information - those fields remain empty.
+Also, the spike positions are saved as channel when only having internal thresholding or WaveClus_3 spike data.
+From any other sorter, spike position are saved in µm.

 Functions of Wave_Clus 3 remain unchanged.
 Only a compatiblity function is used called Spike_Module_Internal_Spike_Sorting.m

 IMPORTANT:

-SpikeInterface is run via compatibility functions in the 'SpikeInterface' module folder of the GUI.
+SpikeInterface runs via compatibility functions in the 'SpikeInterface' module folder of the GUI.

 For smooth operation and one-click loading, saving and execution of spike sorting with any of the sorters, use the automatically created/suggested folders when saving for spike sorting.